Department Chair: LTC Thomas Sachariason

 The Army ROTC develops leadership skills.
 The core coursework includes 18 to 28 credits in topics such as the art and science of leadership, The Army values, problem-solving skills, responsibility, basic military skills, military history, physical training, and adventure training.
 Students register and earn academic credit for Army ROTC courses in the same manner as other elective courses.

 Three basic programs are available in the Department of Military Science for students to earn a commission as a Second Lieutenant in the United States Army.

 Four-Year Program-The four-year program is divided into two parts-the basic course and the advanced course.
 The basic course is typically completed in the first two years of college.
 The freshman and sophomore classes are open to all students.
 After completing the basic course, students that meet the physical and academic standards, and have demonstrated leadership potential, contract into the advanced course.
 The advanced course includes four concurrent semesters of coursework and the Leader Development Advanced Course (LDAC).
 LDAC is a paid four-week leadership course conducted at Fort Knox, KY during the summer.
-Typically students attend LDAC during the summer after the first year of the advanced course.
+Students attend a leadership assessment course during the summer after the Junior year.

 Three-Year Program-The three-year program is designed for students who decide to start ROTC as a sophomore.
 Students complete the basic course in one year instead of two.
 This option requires permission from the Department Chair or Enrollment Eligibility Officer.